mvemjsun/mock_server/README.md

    http://localhost:9293/latency/3
    ```
    This sets the global latency to 1 or 3 seconds for ALL mock responses.
 Please note that due to the blocking nature of the latency implementation
    at the moment, all server processing will be blocked while the latency is processed.
+The default latency is 0.

+   To set the latency back to 0 issue the call `http://localhost:9293/latency/0`

 ### TODO's
     * Tests